g1mv/sharc/README.md

 Benchmark
 ---------
-[Click here for a benchmark](http://quixdb.github.io/squash/benchmarks/core-i3-2105.html) of <b>SHARC</b>'s fastest mode compared to other archivers, on an Intel® Core™ i3-2105 (x86 64), Asus P8H61-H motherboard with Fedora 19.
+[Click here for a benchmark](http://quixdb.github.io/squash/benchmarks/core-i3-2105.html) of <b>SHARC</b>'s fastest mode compared to other algorithms, on an Intel® Core™ i3-2105 (x86 64), Asus P8H61-H motherboard with Fedora 19.
 It is possible to run yours using [this project](https://github.com/quixdb/squash).

 Usage
 -----